finerbrighterlighter/myanmar_covid19/development_note.md

  ~~~~

  The code goes
- - That column of the dataframe is in "datetime" format
+ - That column of the dataframe is in "datetime" format.
- - But the values are not "UTC"
+ - But the values are not "UTC".
- - I declare that values are in "MMT"
+ - I declare that values are in "MMT".

  ### As of 12/04/2020,
  I personally retract the previous statement that Myanmar Government and MOHS does not supply complete and open dataset.
 As an outsider, I can see they are trying.
-Not the best of course, but as a Burmese, I am content enough to say bravo. ( I don't know, may be I have been disappointed so much in the past ).
+Not the best of course, but as a Burmese, I am content enough to say bravo.
+I don't know, may be I have been disappointed so much in the past.
+Stockholms, Darlings.
  Anyhow, today I built a new dataset from the situation reports.
 It is for the quarantine centers and number of people quarantined and under investigation around the country.
 I built four visualizations in seven plots,
  - average number of people quarantined at a centre
  - number of people quarantined in a state or admininstrative region